parkjin-nim/Behavioral_cloning/README.md

-# **Behavioral Cloning**
+# **Behavioral Cloning(Immitation Learning)**

 ---

 ## Summary

+This project is based on NVIDIA's [e2e learning for self-driving car](./end-to-end-dl-using-px.pdf).
+The goal is to implent the idea as an assignment in the course of Udacity Self-driving car ND.
-The goals / steps of this project are the following:
+Steps are the following:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report

 [//]: # (Image References)